Rosacea is one of the most misunderstood skin conditions — and one of the most frustrating.

 dryness or scaling

 …you may have rosacea.
-Dermatologists diagnose it clinically and rule out other conditions like acne or dermatitis.
-For a clear diagnosis, please book for a dermatology consultation.
+Dermatologists diagnose it clinically and rule out other conditions like acne or dermatitis. if you’re unsure, book for a dermatology consultation, so you know what is going to work for you specifically.

 Vascular lasers target: